Did you know that there is web content toxic for your business?

 They’re looking for a way to reach a bigger audience, and the lazier ones will use all the tricks in the book to convince you that their site is worth your time.

-They’ll employ SEO, link baiting, and smart keyword usage to draw you into their blog with the hope that you stay long enough to click around.
+They’ll use SEO, link baiting, and smart keyword usage to draw you into their blog, hoping you stay long enough to click around.

 But once you stumble upon one of these blogs that (you think) caters to your interests, you find that there’s no substance to their writing.